PyBites-Open-Source/job-seeker/README.md

 print(df.head())

-# to save as a csv
+# to save as a csv in the current directory.
+See example on the ./example folder
 df.to_csv("my_job_search.csv")

 ```